gcinterceptor/gci-ruby/README.md

 usually implemented as a framework middleware.
 The latter is responsible for checking the heap allocation and performing a garbage collection.

 This repository implements a GCI Request Processor for [Rack](https://rack.github.io/) services.
-This can be used in rails application (example [here](https://github.com/gcinterceptor/msgpush-ruby)).
+This middleware can be used in rails application (example [here](https://github.com/gcinterceptor/msgpush-ruby)).